Lost and Found Rabbits

 If you found a rabbit, please email HRRN at firstname.lastname@example.org or message us on our Facebook Page with information about the rabbit such as physical description, location, and whether or not you were able to catch the rabbit.
 A photo is also super helpful if you can get it.

 We will post and share the lost rabbit information to our network of rabbit-owners in hopes of finding the owner.

-You can’t always tell if the rabbit was abandoned intentionally, or if they were allowed to hop around outside and got out of their yard and lost.
+You can’t always tell if the rabbit was abandoned intentionally, or if they were allowed to hop around outside and got out of their yard and is now lost.
 That’s why even if you suspect the rabbit was intentionally abandoned, we always search for the owner first, then if after a good effort no owner steps forward or is found, we move on to the rehoming part.